 DEC maintained minimal staff position assigned with statewide Forest Practices Program responsibilities on all land ownerships.
 Because of this limited staffing, the department has focused its reviews on forest practices activities that may affect drinking water sources and public health.

-DEC provided summary reviews on the Forest Practices Notifications that were received for 26 logging operations in Southeast/Kodiak/Afognak -Region I, 2 in Southcentral - Region II, and 1 in Interior - Region III.
+DEC provided summary reviews on the Forest Practices Notifications that were received for 40 Southeast Region 1, five Southcentral Region 2, and one Interior Region 3 logging operations.